GeoscienceAustralia/hazimp/docs/user_guide.rst

-There are a suite of HazImp tests to test the install and code during software developemnt.
+There are a suite of HazImp tests to test the install and code during software developement.
 To run these, in the root HazImp directory do;::

     ./all_tests